 As such, one of the recommendations of the QFCOI was for a comprehensive flood study of the Brisbane River catchment to be undertaken to understand the behaviour of potential future flooding that might impact the Brisbane River below Wivenhoe Dam.

-The Queensland government engaged Aurecon, in partnership with BMT, to undertake the Brisbane River Catchment Flood Study.
+The Queensland government engaged Aurecon (hydrology) and WBM BMT (hydraulics) to undertake the Brisbane River Catchment Flood Study.

 A technical working group, led by the Department of Natural Resources, Mines and Energy, and consisting of representatives from more than 10 key stakeholder agencies from three levels of Government, was formed to advise and review the study.
 An Independent Panel of Experts from academia and industry was also assembled to provide rigorous technical scrutiny.

 The intent of the study was to deliver best practice estimates of Brisbane River flood behaviour for different probabilities of occurrence.